AI-generated

 Precedents Cited

 • Coronel v.
-Court of Appeals (263 SCRA 15) — Cited for the definition of a contract of sale where the seller obligates itself to transfer ownership and the buyer to pay a price certain.
+CA, 263 SCRA 15 (1996) — Cited for the definition of a contract of sale (transfer of ownership for a price certain).

 • Power Commercial and Industrial Corp. v.
-Court of Appeals (274 SCRA 597) — Cited for the doctrine of constructive delivery through execution of the deed.
+CA, 274 SCRA 597 (1997) — Cited for the principle that execution of a public instrument of sale constitutes constructive delivery.

 • Co v.
-Court of Appeals (312 SCRA 528) — Cited for the principle that rescission creates the obligation to return the object of the contract.
+Court of Appeals, 312 SCRA 528 (1999) — Cited for the requirement that rescission requires mutual restitution of benefits.

 Provisions

-• Article 1592, Civil Code — Provides that even with an automatic rescission clause, the vendee may still pay until a demand for rescission is made either judicially or by notarial act.
+• Article 1592, Civil Code — Cited by the CA and acknowledged by the SC; provides that even with an automatic rescission clause, the vendee may pay as long as no demand for rescission has been made judicially or by notarial act.
+Once the notarial demand was made (January 8, 1987), this right was extinguished.

 Notable Concurring Opinions